irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/calls/call_recordings.rst

 ***************

-The *client administrator* can access to all the recordings in the section **Client configuration** > **Recordings**:
+The *client administrator* can access to all the recordings in the section **Client configuration** > **Calls** > **Call recordings**:

-Recordings can be heard from the *web* or downloaded in MP3 format:
+    - Recordings can be heard from the *web* or downloaded in MP3 format.

-If the recording has been started on demand, it will also include the user that requested it:
+    - If the recording has been started on demand, it will also include the user that requested it.

+.. tip:: Recording removal button is shown only if **Allow Client to remove recordings** is enabled
+         for the client in *Client configuration*.